usmiva/iris-task/README.md

 [Scharpf et al. (2021)](https://arxiv.org/pdf/2109.00954) explored classification in STEM fields using both textual content and mathematical formulas, arguing that arXiv is uniquely suited for multimodal scientific NLP.
 In their work, formulas were treated as first-class linguistic objects, and the study demonstrated how pairing text with symbolic structure can improve classification while providing explanations tied to mathematical entities.
 This reframed arXiv as a multimodal resource rather than a purely textual one.

-[Schopf et al. (2024)](https://arxiv.org/pdf/2410.05770) investigate few-shot multi-label classification, addressing a challenge often overlooked: many scientific papers straddle multiple research areas.
-Their work demonstrates that arXiv’s hierarchical, overlapping subject categories make it ideal for multi-label learning.
-By using few-shot methods, they showed how models can generalize across hundreds of categories with minimal supervision, emphasizing arXiv’s value for low-resource and transfer-learning scenarios.

-Most recently, [Rahman et al. (2025)](https://arxiv.org/pdf/2510.05495) revisite large-scale multi-class classification, but with an emphasis on practical recommendation and automated sorting systems.

 # The experiment in this setup is in the scope of fine-tuning BERT-like model for classification with this dataset.